SCUBA Diving in the British Virgin Islands

 BVI Reef Art

 What about BVI reef art?
-This is a beautiful art form that is cropping up all over the world.
-Beyond the Reef, a new NGO in the BVI is at the forefront of this.
+This beautiful art form, a global trend, is proudly championed by the Beyond the Reef, an NGO in the BVI.

-These reef art installations serve multiple purposes.
+These reef art installations, a testament to human creativity and ingenuity, serve multiple purposes.
 They involve repurposing old planes, ships, and vehicles, often incorporating imaginative creatures through welding techniques, before deliberately sinking them in suitable locations.

-This gets rid of “trash” that may become an eyesore or has to be shipped at expense off-island.
+This removes “trash” that may become an eyesore or has to be shipped at expense off-island.
 They become fish attraction devices.
-Think about it, whether they are in a spot for divers or a spot for fishermen when they are placed in a barren area, they will grow coral and attract fish to hide in their superstructure or hunt other fish.
+Think about it: whether they are in a spot for divers or a spot for fishermen when placed in a barren area, they will grow coral and attract fish to hide in their superstructure or hunt other fish.

 They increase tourism and give us more places to dive.
-Currently, in the British Virgin Islands, we have a Kraken, which was a joint effort of Commercial Dive Services and Richard Branson of Necker Island which was sunk off Virgin Gorda.
+Currently, we have a Kraken in the British Virgin Islands, a joint effort of Commercial Dive Services, and Richard Branson of Necker Island, sunk off Virgin Gorda.

 There are cars and vehicles off Peter Island.

-There is shortly going to be an Airplane made into a shark sunk by Beyond The Reef and since Hurricane Irma when the Virgin Islands had one of their most famous floating bars, the Willy T’s thrown upon the land, it has now been cleaned and will be sunk as a pirate ship!
+What about an airplane made to resemble a shark?
+We have it!
+Since Hurricane Irma, when one of the Virgin Islands’ most famous floating bars, the Willy T’s, was thrown upon the land, it has now been cleaned and will be sunk as a pirate ship!

 SCUBA diving British Virgin Islands Willy T’s cleaned and on the beach